word (ex. nubivagant), language (ex. Portuguese), topic (ex. love),

 Can I find Otherwordly anywhere else on the vast wild internet?

 Yes!
-There’s a Facebook, a Twitter, and a Pinterest, and you can email me at the Gmail address.
-Any other pages than these ones aren’t affiliated with me or this blog.
+There’s a Facebook, a Twitter, and a Pinterest, (and also a Goodreads that I never used) and you can email me at the Gmail address.
+Any other pages than these listed aren’t affiliated with me or this blog.